meysamcheramin1370/Computationally-Efficient-Approximations-for-Distributionally-Robust-Optimization/README.md

   - NewsVendor = The newsvendor problem
   - Production = The production-transportation problem

-- By running the MATLAB code related to each experiment, the randomly generated datasets used in the related experiment appeare in the Workspace of MATLAB as ".mat" files. format
+- By running the MATLAB code related to each experiment, the randomly generated datasets used in the related experiment appeare in the Workspace of MATLAB as ".mat" files.